Skip to main content

 "Higher ACV is always better."

-High ACV with low close rate kills CAC efficiency; the right ACV is the one the buyer signs in under 90 days.
+High ACV paired with a low close rate wrecks CAC efficiency; the right ACV is the one the buyer signs in under 90 days.

 "ACV equals first-year revenue."

-First-year revenue often includes setup fees and prorated months; ACV normalises to a clean annualised number.
+First-year revenue often carries setup fees and prorated months; ACV normalises to a clean annualised number.

 "ACV uplift is a pricing problem."

-Most ACV uplift comes from packaging, seat expansion, or moving up the buyer; pricing is the last lever.
+Most uplift comes from packaging, seat expansion, or selling to a more senior buyer; price is the last thing to touch.

 Frequently asked